IgniteUI/igniteui-documentation/topics/05_ASP-NET-MVC/Using_IgniteUI_Controls_in_ASP.NET_Core_project.md

 ### <a id="nuget-licensed"></a> Using online private feed

 You can also install Infragistics Web MVC NuGet package using the Infragistics hosted NuGet server.
-Checkout [Installing Ignite UI packages from the online private feed](using-ignite-ui-nuget-packages.html#privateFeedInstallation) topic for more information.
+Checkout [Installing %%ProductNameMVC%% packages from the online private feed](using-ignite-ui-nuget-packages.html#privateFeedInstallation) topic for more information.

 ## <a id="middleware"></a> Configuring the igUpload Middleware for file upload handling